home | what's new | other sitescontact | about

 E. As we’ve stated, we can’t find our true mate by embarking on a hunting expedition.
 It’s not a hiring process, interviewing candidates, “Are you the one to make me happy?”
 For many people, this resume-shopping is only about physical beauty and sexual pleasure.

-K. That always works out so well.
+K. That's always worked out so well.

 E. But this error of hunting for qualities to “make me happy” is also extended to the “sainted” attributes, the “inspirational eroticism.”
 People search for these, too.